ducido/ObjectFusion_ComfyUI_nodes/README.md

     ```

 ## 📌 Note
 _All the folders, except `CROP_OBJECT`, are from other repositories.
-However, I have made some minor modifications to fit this project.
+Thank you for your amazing works, I appreciate that.
+Besides, I have made some minor modifications to fit this project.
 Here are the details:_

 - **[Custom_ComfyUI-YoloWorld-EfficientSAM](https://github.com/ZHO-ZHO-ZHO/ComfyUI-YoloWorld-EfficientSAM)**
   - Added 2 output fields: `BBOX`, `categories`.